Falls Prevention in Seniors: How to Prevent Falls at Home

-Here are some steps you can take to help reduce the risk of falls:
+Steps to reduce the risk of falls:

 Making Your Home Fall-Proof

-If you have an aging parent, grandparent, or neighbor in your life, helping them reduce their risk of falling is a great way to help them stay healthy and independent for as long as possible.
+If you have an aging parent, grandparent, or neighbor in your life, helping them reduce their risk of falling at home is a great way to help them stay healthy and independent for as long as possible.

 You can make some simple changes in your home and in the way you do some daily activities to reduce your risk of falling.